 BACK TO ST. PETERSBURG

 Leningrad’s population began ridding the despised fallen communist regime from their lives by electing to return their city to its original name of St. Petersburg in 1991.
-Like the rest of Russia the city went through a state of post-communism flux until current Russian President Vladimir Putin spruced up his home city.
+Like the rest of Russia the city went through a state of post-communism flux.

-St. Petersburg has had an extraordinary influence in world culture and politics, and discovering this legacy made for a thoroughly engaging holiday.
+St. Petersburg has had an extraordinary influence in world culture and politics, and discovering this legacy made for an interesting holiday.